maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/voting-basics/how-do-i-vote-for-write-in.md

 ---
 title: "How do I vote for a write-in candidate?"
-published: false
+published: true
 weight: 10
-section: voting-basics
+section: "voting-basics"
-priority: Minor
+priority: "Minor"
 ---
 If you wish to vote for a candidate who is not listed on the ballot, you may do so by completely filling in the oval on your ballot in the area provided for a write-in candidate and writing the name of your preferred candidate in the space provided.